dojot/docs/source/installation-guide.rst

 Installation Guide
 ==================

-This page contains information about how to deploy dojot using Docker compose.
+This page contains information about how to deploy dojot using Docker compose and Kubernetes.
-Kubernetes and Google Cloud Platform support is on track to be implemented.

 .. contents:: Table of Contents
   :local: